How to Backup and Restore WordPress

 WP STAGING Pro Plugin in the Sidebar Menu

-Click on “CREATE NEW BACKUP.”
+Click on “CREATE BACKUP.”

-Set up a name for the backup
+Set up a name for the backup.

 Then select the components of your website that WP STAGING | PRO should include in the backup.
-Unless you want to carry out a particular component, leave all the boxes selected.
+Leave all the boxes selected unless you want to carry out a particular element.

 Click on “Start Backup.”

-The time it takes to create a backup differs and depends on the size of your website, but the WP STAGING’s backup is pretty fast and often much faster than other backup tools.
+The time it takes to create a backup differs and depends on the size of your website, but WP STAGING’s backup is pretty fast and often much faster than other backup tools.
 So, especially for huge sites, you will notice a considerable performance advantage compared to other backup plugins.

 The Backup is Completed